m0ose/asx/README.md

 bin: workflow scripts
 dist: AS bundle & AS/ es6 modules distribution
 docs: gh-page
-libs: dependencies
 models: sample models
 src: es6 modules for AS
 ```

 Within models/ are src/ (es6 modules) and scripts/ (legacy) and an index.html which runs the src/scripts files as a query string/REST.
-Both index.html files have a default.
+Both index.html files have a default model if no query string given.

-There are currently two ways to run a sample model: es6 modules (src/) or legacy scripts (scripts/), the latter runs only in browsers supporting modules (see above):
+There are currently two ways to run a sample model: es6 modules (src/) or legacy scripts (scripts/), the former runs only in browsers supporting modules (see above):

 * [http://backspaces.github.io/asx/models?scripts/fire](http://backspaces.github.io/asx/models?scripts/fire)
 * [http://backspaces.github.io/asx/models?src/fire](http://backspaces.github.io/asx/models?src/fire)